Madhabi Mukherjee

-Madhabi Chakraborty (née Mukherjee; born 10 February 1942) is an Indian actress.
+Madhabi Chakraborty (née Mukherjee) is an Indian actress.

+Considered to be one of the greatest actresses of Bengali cinema, she has acted in some of the most critically acclaimed films in Bengali cinema.
 She won the National Film Award for Best Actress for her performance in the Bengali film Dibratrir Kabya.

-She has acted in some of the most critically acclaimed films in Bengali cinema and is considered one of the great actresses of Bengali cinema.
+She made her on-screen debut in Premendra Mitra's Kankantola Light Railway (1950).
+Her first leading role came with Tapan Sinha's Tonsil (1956).
+Her name was later changed into "Madhabi" by Mrinal Sen in his Baishe Sraban (1960).

 Early life

-Madhabi Mukherjee was born on 10 February 1942 and was raised with her sister Manjari by their mother in Kolkata, in what was then Bengal, India.
+Madhabi was born on 10 February 1940, to advocate Shailendranath Mukherjee and thespian actress Leela Mukherjee.
+After her parents separated, she and her elder sister Manjari were brought up by her mother in Kolkata, in what was then Bengal, India.
 As a young girl, she became involved in the theater.

 She worked on stage with doyens such as Sisir Bhaduri, Ahindra Choudhury, Nirmalendu Lahiri and Chhabi Biswas.
 Some of the plays she acted in included Naa and Kalarah.
 She made her film debut as a child artist in Premendra Mitra's Dui beaee.

-Films
+Early stage of career (1950-1962)

-Mukherjee first made a major impact with Mrinal Sen's Baishey Shravan (Wedding Day) in 1960.
+Mukherjee made a major impact with Mrinal Sen's Baishey Shravan (Wedding Day) in 1960.
 The film is set in a Bengal village before and during the horrific famine of 1943 in Bengal that saw over 5 million die.
 Mukherjee plays a 16-year-old girl who marries a middle-aged man.
 Initially, she brightens his life but then World War II and the Bengal Famine hits them.
 The couple's marriage disintegrates.